yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/seamless-sdk-payment-web.md

 next:
   description: ''
 ---
+🚀 **New in Seamless SDK v1.2+: Seamless Full Flow**

+> **What's new?**\
+> The new Seamless Full SDK flow works just like Seamless Lite, but with two key differences:
+>
+> * The Full version automatically lists all available payment methods for you.
+> * Payment buttons (such as PayPal) are displayed in a separate list from other payment methods.

+**When should I use this?**

+* If you want Yuno to handle the payment method listing and separation of payment buttons, use the new Seamless Full flow.
+* If you want more control over the payment method display, continue using the Seamless Lite flow.

 Follow this step-by-step guide to implement and enable Yuno's Seamless Web SDK payment functionality in your application.

 <HTMLBlock>{`